supervisely/docs/enterprise/sso/README.md

 ![Configure LDAP at the Instance Settings page](./ldap.png)

 Provide your credentials there.
-You may also consider switching "Disable built-in logins" and "Allow only existing users" (see below).
+You may also consider switching "Disable built-in logins" and "Allow only existing users" (see [here](#authorization-settings)).

 Do not forget to click the "Save" button at the bottom to apply your changes.